- Can You Eat Garlic While Breastfeeding?

 5. Stimulates Breast Milk Production

 Garlic is known to increase breast milk production as it is a galactagogue (milk boosting ingredient).
 Further, the compounds in garlic enter the milk and strengthen the baby’s immune system as well.
+While garlic is an excellent galactagogue, what research does tell us is that consistently and efficiently emptying your breasts is the primary way to build and maintain milk supply.
+So any galactagogue will work efficiently when the demand and supply of breastfeeding are managed efficiently.

 6. Treats the Symptoms of Chronic Fatigue Syndrome